tjwilson90/turbo-hearts/README.md

 #### End Trick

 When a trick is completed, an `end_trick` event will be sent indicating which player makes won the trick.
-This event is sent for convenience; the information is imparts can be inferred from other events.
+This event is sent for convenience; the information it imparts can be inferred from other events.

 Response: